 For most of us, the roof is an afterthought.
 We don’t realize how critical this component is until it starts to leak.
 The roof not only keeps your home dry, but it also contributes significantly to the overall appearance of the house.
 So when building a new house, adding on, or re-roofing, you should consider aesthetics as much as function when choosing a material.
 Here are the types of roofs we install:

 Composite shingles, often called asphalt shingles, are the most popular type of roofing material.
 There are two kinds: three-tab and architectural shingles.
 Both are made of fiberglass mat topped with asphalt and mineral granules.
 Some come equipped with zinc plating to discourage algae build up.
 They are flexible so they can adapt to the roof’s contraction and expansion.

 Lifespan for shingles is usually 20 to 30 years, and they are easy to replace if you lose one or if it gets damaged.

 A downside of composite shingles is that they are made of petroleum-based materials, making them one of the least sustainable materials available for roofing.
 On the other hand, they can be recycled: Ground-up shingles are added to the pavement to improve quality when making roads.

-Aesthetic reasons are mainly why people choose to go with a wooden roof on their home.
+Aesthetic reasons are the main reason why people choose to go with a wooden roof on their home.
 These types of shingles are generally made from red cedar, redwood, and cypress.

 Wood shingles are machine-cut and feature cleaner edges and a smooth surface to produce a uniform appearance.
 Wood shakes are hand-cut from blocks of wood which gives them a rustic appearance.
 They’re thicker too, making them slightly more expensive than wood shingles.